ssciolla/si_699_dte_aerial_photos/README.md

 #### Outputs

 For each image PDF in the directory targeted for processing, the script will output a JPEG image with the same file identifier string, prefixed by `dte_aerial_`, to the output directory specified in the script or through input to a function.
-A batch metadata file will also be created called `[county]_[year]_batch_metadata.json`, where `[county]` and `[year]` are the names of the county and year referenced in the index file name.
+A batch metadata file will also be created called `[county]_[year]_batch_metadata.json`, where `[county]` and `[year]` are the names of the county and year referenced in the path to the directory.

 #### Dependencies